Lambe Alabakovski: Personal life

-Controversy

 On 7 June 2022, he was arrested by police officers in Bitola, regarding the case of the fire at the Bulgarian cultural center "Ivan Mihaylov" in the city.
 Searches were conducted in his home, during which items related to the crime were found and confiscated.
 Alabakovski fully admitted the crime and later criminal charges were filed against him.
 The incident was condemned by the presidents and prime ministers of both countries.
 The club itself sent a letter of protest to the embassies of the US and EU member states in North Macedonia.
 He was put in custody and had his passport revoked, which was replaced by house arrest, until he was released on 14 June.

-On 4 July, during the 2022 North Macedonia protests, he symbolically burned in Skopje the Treaty of Good Neighbourhood with Bulgaria, the Prespa Agreement with Greece and the French proposal for the start of the negotiation process of North Macedonia and EU.
+On 4 July, during the 2022 North Macedonia protests in Skopje, he burned a poster with the Treaty of Good Neighbourhood with Bulgaria, the Prespa Agreement with Greece and the French proposal for the start of the negotiation process of North Macedonia and EU.
 According to him, these documents are fascist.
 This came on the third day of protests organized by the nationalist opposition against the EU's proposal to approve the country's negotiating framework.

 On September 7, 2022, he was given a six-month suspended sentence.
+On 20 April 2023 in a podcast, commenting the incident he says: "Seen from today's perspective, I am very joyful and happy with what I did...".